whycantidraw/whycantidraw/README.md

-# Fullstack Developer, Network Engineer and Definitely-Not-Three-Corvids-in-a-Trench-Coat.
+# CTO, Fullstack Developer, and Definitely-Not-Three-Corvids-in-a-Trench-Coat.
-Head of Tech @ Where U?
+CTO @ Where U?